 Most of them do, but ALL ethical brands should respect the work behind ethical media platforms like mine with MOCHNI and should focus on long-lasting relationships and building high-quality brand awareness.
 They should still be kind if I decline unpaid advertisement on my website, especially if it is a bigger company with a budget.
 Even Coca-Cola won´t ever stop spending money on building their brand awareness and marketing because they always want to be the nr.
 1 of beverages with a brand awareness of 99% worldwide.
 Brands must pay when the invoice is due and not weeks overdue.
 Overdue payment means that the publishing deadlines must be rescheduled as I do not want to publish before payment.
 Past experience showed me that there were some brands that do not pay the invoice at all after the work was completed.
 I won´t mention any brand names here but I wont´ever work with those again in the future.
 Also, the community of ethical writers is very small worldwide and brands must take care that they do not lose their “ethical” brand image within this group of publishers as no one is interested in any kind of coverage anymore.

-5. H&M Has Not a Budget For Ethical Media 👀
+5. Big Brands Have Not a Budget For Ethical Media 👀

-The fun fact here is that a German PR agency from Berlin reached out to me to request media coverage for H&M´s new sustainable Cheap Monday collection.
-I offered them to write an article about this collection if I get a transparent insight and a budget which covers my work and the publicity.
-The agency told me that H&M does not have a budget.
-I recently met the global media manager of the H&M group in L.A. and told her this story which she found kind of silly.
+The fun fact here is that a German PR agency from Berlin reached out to me to request media coverage for a huge company´s new “sustainable” collection.
+I offered them to write an article about this collection if I get a transparent insight and a budget which covers my editorial work and this article would be marked as paid content.
+The agency told me that this brand does not have a budget.

 6. To Drive Change ♻️